Arachni/arachni-debug-rack/README.md

 You can try these instructions with the provided [example Sinatra application](https://github.com/Arachni/arachni-debug-rack/blob/master/examples/server.rb):

-    # We could just use IRB for these example, but 'pry' will really drive this home.
+    # We could just use IRB for these examples, but 'pry' will really drive this home.
     gem install pry
     bundle exec ruby examples/server.rb -o 0.0.0.0